NMT MANAGEMENT INC

 When working, you are the main representative to NMT Management Inc., so commit yourself to consistently educate and promote our unique benefits: Neuromuscular Massages and that we accept PPO Insurance.
 However, you may view it, ultimately you are the front desk “salesperson” and “promoter” showing how NMT Management Inc. is unique from every other massage center in town.
 Your job is to confidently explain why clients should choose us from every other option they have including doing nothing.

 We look forward to having you apart of our team!

 Welcome!
-As an employee of Massage Revolution you are an important member of a team effort.
+As an employee of NMT Management Inc. you are an important member of a team effort.
 We hope that you will find your position rewarding, challenging, and productive.

 This employee handbook is intended to explain the terms and conditions of employment of all full- and part-time employees in California.
 This handbook refers to sections where differing regulations apply stating “in accordance with State and Federal regulations”.
 Please note that not every section applies to every employee.
 Much depends on the number of employee’s employed by the individual business.
-Written employment contracts between Massage Revolution and some individuals may supersede some of the provisions of this handbook.
+Written employment contracts between NMT Management Inc. and some individuals may supersede some of the provisions of this handbook.